sts10/project-info/Page Builder/README.md

 ## Info

-Page Builder is a tool that simplifies the process of creating efficient, single-page websites, built on the belief that anyone should be able to contribute to the digital sphere, regardless of technical skills or financial resources.
-It optimizes performance by using system default fonts, resulting in website sizes that are on average 90% smaller than the web average of 2MB [[1](https://httparchive.org/reports/state-of-the-web)].
-Additionally, the tool produces mobile-responsive sites, a crucial feature as nearly half of global web traffic now comes from mobile devices [[2](https://www.statista.com/statistics/683082/share-of-website-traffic-coming-from-mobile-devices-usa/)].
-Page Builder can function entirely offline in a user's browser for enhanced security and privacy, especially beneficial in regions facing internet censorship.
-Whether the pages you design are used in their default state or as a base for further customization, Page Builder offers a path towards a more inclusive digital landscape.
+Page Builder is a tool that enables anyone to build private, research-based, resilient websites.
+It is built on the premise that you shouldn't have to be tech-savvy or have a lot of money to create a great website.
+Page Builder, an offline-optimized tool, exports lightweight, single-file, single-page websites optimized for efficiency, device compatibility, and offline usage.
+Now, a human rights activist operating in a hostile country can easily create an accessible, usable, and beautiful website to get their information out without any third parties or fear of being monitored.

 |  |  |  |
 | --- | --- | --- |